 Before honoring the God of Israel, Aksumites worshipped the Snake, sacrificing their virgin daughters to the serpent

 The story says that one day a giant snake called Wainaba attacked Aksumawi’s kingdom and killed the ruler.
 For four centuries, the people of the kingdom engaged in the serpent cult.
-They’ve been sacrificing their virgin daughters, goats, and milk to the snake!
+They’ve been sacrificing their virgin daughters, goats, and milk to the snake, one of the ancient Aksumite gods in Ethiopian mythology.

 The hero from the other side of the Red Sea, Angabo, offered to kill the serpent in exchange for the throne.
 He succeeded, became the new king (who ruled for two centuries, as people magically lived longer in those times), married, and got a daughter named Makeda – the legendary Queen of Sheba.